casecode/node-proxy-injector/README.md

 # node-proxy-injector

-A script that allows you to proxy a remote server and injecting js and css scripts into the remote server response.
+  A script that allows you to proxy a remote server and injecting css stylesheets and js scripts into the remote server response.

+## Usage

+  $ node server.js -u [targetUrl] -d [targetDirectoryPath]